 Our predictive results reveal the usefulness of our proposed alternative measures.
 This is mostly shown for the case of total and non-durable consumption, particularly at the larger horizons considered, using the country-wide current measure and the personal future measure, where major and significant predictive gains are noticed.
-Regarding investment, predictive gains-yet non-significant-are found with the existing synthetic aggregate indicator for total investment and its two components, a secondary role is found for the overall (country and personal) current sentiment measure when forecasting aggregate investment and construction and works at longer horizons.
+Regarding investment, predictive gains-yet non-significant-are found with the existing synthetic aggregate indicator for total investment and its two components; a secondary role is found for the overall (country and personal) current sentiment measure when forecasting aggregate investment and construction and works at longer horizons.
 Hence, business surveys do not necessarily describe the investment dynamics within our general econometric framework.
-We also find that, in general, hiring plans and investment actions are caused mainly by the country's future situation indicator.
-In turn, the actions cause, in general, personal situation indicators at both current and future horizons.
+We also find that, in general, hiring plans and investment actions are caused mainly by the country's future situation indicators at both current and future horizons.

 The remainder of the article proceeds as follows.
 Section 2 gives an overview of the different Chilean public opinion surveys and analyzes in more depth five of them.
 Section 3 constructs and analyzes new alternative measures from the five mentioned surveys.
-In Section 4, an empirical exercise is conducted, aimed at identifying
+In section 4, an empirical exercise is conducted, aimed at identifying the forecasting power of newly proposed alternative measures as well as the extent to which macroaggregates are related to action indicators.
+Section 5 concludes and suggests directions for future work.